Steph and Ayesha Curry Light Up the Red Carpet During Date Night at the 2021 Met Gala - E! Online

 With this year's theme being "In America: A Lexicon of Fashion," the pair's eye-catching looks were most certainly a slam dunk.
 To mark the special occasion, which was put on hold last year due to the ongoing coronavirus pandemic, Steph and Ayesha served up high fashion in shimmery outfits.

-The Ayesha's Home Kitchen star turned heads wearing a diamond-embellished Versace Atelier dress that glimmered brightly on the red carpet.
-And no detail went unnoticed as she accessorized with glitzy jewelry pieces.
+The Ayesha's Home Kitchen star turned heads wearing a diamond-embellished Atelier Versace dress that glimmered brightly on the red carpet.
+And no detail went unnoticed as she accessorized with glitzy jewelry pieces and silver pumps.

 As for Steph?
 The NBA star had all eyes on him with his stylish ensemble, as he donned a navy blue blazer that featured an intricate jewel-adorned design on the sleeves and back of the blazer.
 If anything the dazzling details seemingly matched his wife's look.